AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Click the selected prompt.

-Go to the section with the latest AI model responses.
+Go to the section with the latest answers from AI models.

 In this view you can see, among other things: